nikolausj1/trello_display/README.md

 - Full-screen display with hidden mouse cursor
 - Cards appear in dark rounded rectangles that grow vertically if text wraps
 - Periodically refreshes to show the latest cards (every 2 minutes)
+- Interactive task management: tap on a task to archive it with confirmation

 ## Installation